The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Part III: The Interaction Layer: NurtureBot v2

+Part III continued addressing RQ3: \textit{``How can we employ co-design methods to craft interactions around AI, enhancing usability and the overall user experience?.''} The development of NurtureBot v2 focused on refining interactions to enhance its user experience. \sruthi{Designing LLMs to respond empathetically and appropriately in sensitive domains such as parental wellbeing is a complex endeavour \cite{zamfrescu2023herding}, requiring meticulously crafted prompts and interaction architectures.
+Key challenges include effectively capturing user feedback, ensuring model adherence to instructions, and validating that system behaviour aligns with user needs.

+To address these challenges, we developed \textit{the interaction layer} prompt architecture.
+This architecture builds on advanced prompting techniques, including Chain-of-Thought prompting \cite{wei2022chain}, which reveals intermediate reasoning steps, and ReAct \cite{yao2022react}, which integrates reasoning with action-based responses.
+These methods underscore the rapid evolution of prompt engineering towards interpretability, reliability, and alignment with user expectations.
+Our interaction layer operationalises these advancements, functioning as a mechanism to incorporate user feedback directly into the prompt while dynamically adapting system behaviour through state transitions.
+By conceptualising the interaction layer as a state machine, we linked human-centred design principles to actionable system behaviours, enabling the chatbot to flexibly adapt based on user input.}

-To continue addressing RQ3 - \textit{``How can we employ co-design methods to craft interactions around AI, enhancing usability and the overall user experience?.''} The development of NurtureBot v2 focused on refining interactions to enhance its user experience.
-We created an \textit{interaction layer} central to how the LLM-based chatbot engages with users (see prompt illustrated in Figure \ref{prompt}).
-The three aspects of NurtureBot v2's interaction layer, namely the core interaction principle of NurtureBot, interaction levels within each feature (denoted by four big blue dots in Figure \ref{prompt}, and interaction elements further embedded within interaction levels (denoted by multiple big yellow dots in Figure \ref{prompt}) were directly shaped by the ARC co-design sessions and implemented using a structured prompt architecture that ensured consistency and depth in user interactions.
-Our design approach extends Beaudouin-Lafon’s theory of instrumental interaction \cite{MBL}, adapting it to LLM-based AI agents by creating three instruments within the interaction layer, invisible in the user interface, that reify user needs and are polymorphised, and reused to improve situational interaction across the prompt architecture.
+We created an interaction layer central to how the LLM-based chatbot engages with users (see prompt illustrated in Figure \ref{prompt}).
+There were four aspects of NurtureBot v2's interaction layer, namely: 1) the \textbf{core interaction principle} of NurtureBot orchestrating the conversations through the understand, control, and improve model (as discussed below), 2) \textbf{interaction states} acting akin to a state machine (denoted by four big blue dots in Figure \ref{prompt}, 3) \textbf{three interaction levels} within each interaction state scaffolding instructions and examples for user understanding, controlling, and conversational improvement, and 4) \textbf{interaction elements} further embedded within interaction levels (denoted by multiple big yellow dots in Figure \ref{prompt}).
+All of these were directly shaped by the ARC co-design sessions and implemented using a structured prompt architecture that ensured consistency and depth in user interactions.
+Our design approach extends Beaudouin-Lafon’s theory of instrumental interaction \cite{MBL}, adapting it to LLM-based AI agents by creating four instruments within the interaction layer, invisible in the user interface, that reify user needs and are polymorphised, and reused to improve situational interaction across the prompt architecture.